inconspicuous-creations/Inconspicuous.Framework/README.md

 ## Overview

-Inconspicuous.Framework provides a code-centric and architecturally [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) framework for Unity3D/C# by combining a number of modern open-source solutions and libraries.
-It is assumed that you have decent knowledge of Unity3D, C# and [Rx](https://rx.codeplex.com/), as well as familiarity with the concepts of DI and MVVM.
-The big overview:
+Inconspicuous.Framework provides a code-centric and architecturally [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) framework for Unity3D/C# by combining a number of modern patterns and solutions.
+It is assumed that you have decent knowledge of Unity3D, C# and [Rx](https://rx.codeplex.com/), as well as familiarity with the concepts of IoC, DI and MVCVM.
+The library has been tested and confirmed to work on PC, Mac and IOS.

+### Key Features

+* DI container with decorator support and MEF-style annotations that works on IOS.
+* View mediation and view models to separate view logic and business logic.
+* Flexible context system with support for multiple contexts in one scene or loading sub-contexts from external scenes.
+* Rx-powered command system that allow type-safe dispatching and processing of asynchronous events and results.

+### Architecture

 ![Diagram](/diagram.png?raw=true)